julianmichael/qasrl-modeling/README.md

 #### Input file format

-The format of the input file should be jsonl, where each sentence has a dictionary representing him.
+The format of the input file should be jsonl, where each sentence has a dictionary representing it.
 The must-have keys are "sentenceId", "sentenceTokens", "verbEntries".

 So for the sentence "Both occur suddenly.", The representive json should look as
   follows: